MichaelHaussmann/spil/docs/glossary.md

 During instantiation, the Sid factory attempts to resolve the string, according to the `spil_sid_conf`.
 If it succeeds, the Sid object receives a `type` property, and a `fields` dictionary.
-If the string contains a `uri`, it is applied.
+If the string contains a `query`, it is applied.

 If the string cannot be resolved, the Sid object only has a `string` property.